-This meeting is the eighteenth public hearing on the draft Marin Countywide Plan and the first for the Socioeconomic Element in which your Commission is receiving public input and providing staff initial direction to assist in further defining the "project description" of the Plan for environmental review purposes.
+This meeting is the nineteenth hearing on the draft Marin Countywide Plan and the first for the Socioeconomic Element in which your Commission is receiving public input and providing staff initial direction to assist in further defining the "project description" of the Plan for environmental review purposes.

-Today's hearing will focus on the Introduction, Key Trends and Issues, and Framework sections and, time permitting, the Economy chapter.
+Today's hearing will focus on the Introduction, Key Trends and Issues, Framework, Economy, Childcare, Public Safety and, time permitting, Community Participation, Diversity, Education, and Environmental Justice.